 SMEs across the East of England are urged to invest in their workforce and, as such, many people want to work for good brands that they can trust.
 SMEs need to see if there are any gaps present within the skills of their workforce and address this in future recruitment, in order to maximise on opportunities to propel your business forward.

 Whether you’re an experienced marketing professional or just starting out in marketing, the Chartered Institute of Marketing (CIM) volunteers in the East of England are here to help.
 From face to face networking events to local training workshops, we aim to support your learning and development throughout your marketing career.
-To find out how you can become a member of CIM’s East of England community please click here.
+Find out how you can become a member of CIM’s East of England community.

 What is link building, and why is it important?